Course Catalogue

 Short Description

-This course examines developments in the theory and practice of modern architecture in Europe and the USA since c.
+This course examines developments and debates in the theory and practice of modern architecture in Europe in selected global contexts since c.
 1900.
-It combines tracing technical and stylistic developments and investigating the work of individual architects and designers with examination of changing ideas about the social and political purposes of architecture, town planning and built spaces.
-The focus is on the modern period of 1900-1950 but we will also consider key 19th-century precursors and selected post-war and contemporary developments, bringing the topic into our present.
+It traces developments in the work of individual architects and designers and examines changing ideas about the social and political purposes of architecture, town planning and built spaces.
+The focus is on the modern period of 1900-1980 but we will also consider key 19th-century precursors and selected contemporary developments, bringing the topic into our present.

 Timetable